What is Offline Book?

 Offline Book High-level Creation Steps

-- Onboarding PM gather requests from partner team and raise ticket to APEX Pubdesk (area path and assignee set as this one)
+- Engagement PM gather requests from partner team and raise ticket to APEX Pubdesk (area path and assignee set as this one)

 - APEX Pubdesk generate book (in PROD Stage) according to Pubdesk's offline book process, then ask for content fix and visual review from book owner